Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 When a participant enters an institutional or societal system, their credibility profile is interpreted through that system’s own structural and regime conditions.
 The resulting credit instrument reflects this interaction.

 Credit formation is therefore an overlay process:

-- The participant provides signals derived from contribution history.
+- The participant produces outcomes or traces through contribution.
-- The receiving system filters, validates, and structures those signals.
+- The receiving system observes and interprets those traces as signals.
+- The system evaluates and admits those signals under its structural and regime conditions.
-- The resulting credit relationship reflects both the participant and the system.
+- The resulting credit relationship reflects both participant contribution and system interpretation.

 This explains why the same participant may receive different forms of credit across systems, and why credit instruments cannot be reduced to a single underlying structure independent of context.